openedx/open-edx-proposals/oeps/best-practices/oep-0066-bp-authorization.rst

 Being in User Group 1 grants the user System-wide Role A and System-wide Role B, which in turn each grant a specific permission set or sets for a service.
-Being in User Group 2 grants access to System-wide Role C which grants access to a service permisison set.
+Being in User Group 2 grants access to System-wide Role C which grants access to a service permission set.

 User 2 is assigned to User Group 2.
 Being in User Group 2 grants access to System-wide Role C which grants access to a service permission set.
-User 2 is also directly assigned System-wide Role D which grants access to a different servie permission set.
+User 2 is also directly assigned System-wide Role D which grants access to a different service permission set.
 User 2 is also assigned Service/Feature Role A which grants access to a service permission set.